ethan-young/seccyd-wj-subtests/preregistration/README.md

 review using the data.
 MN has not analyzed or used the subtest variables in the current preregistration.

 GI has intimate knowledge of this dataset.
-GI is a co-principle investigator on the project and has published many papers using the data.
+GI is a co-principal investigator on the project and has published many papers using the data.
 Variables analyzed in GI publications relate mostly to the dependent variables in this project.
 Those relevant to the current